ddalthorp/GenEst/deployment/README.md

 devtools::install_github("ddalthorp/genest")
 ```

-3. Clone this repository to your local machine, and set the working directory
+3. Open R

-to the `/GenEst` folder within the repository's location on your local machine.
+4. Set the working directory to the `/deployment/GenEst` folder within the
+repository's location on your local machine.

-4. Test that the app can build locally:
+5. Test that the app can build locally:

 ```
 shiny::runApp()
 ```

-5. Deploy to shinyapps.io:
+6. Deploy to shinyapps.io:

 ```
 rsconnect::deployApp()